Replenishment methods and calculations

 The calculation is in the base unit of the item's UOM group.

-The transaction definitions for your purchase orders and sales orders need to be specifically configured to affect the On Order and On Hold quantities. - Need to purchase.
-If the calculated need to purchase is greater than 0, the item is triggered for reorder because the inventory of the item has fallen below the minimum stocking level.
+The transaction definitions for your purchase orders and sales orders need to be configured to affect the On Order and On Hold quantities. - Need to purchase.
+If the calculated need to purchase is greater than 0, the item is triggered for reorder because the quantity of the item has fallen below the minimum stocking level.
 Sage Intacct then uses the greater of these two values as the Need to purchase:

 - The Quantity to reorder, which is defined in the item